 A rich and creamy wild salmon chowder with fresh dill.
-Tender flakes of salmon swimming in a creamy rich broth, with potatoes, lots of fresh dill, and savory veggies.
+Tender flakes of fresh salmon swimming in a creamy rich broth, with potatoes, lots of fresh dill, and savory veggies.
 This hearty, healthy, and superbly delicious chowder is the ultimate comfort food.

 This is not the complete list but a highlight of the main ingredients used to make this recipe